bsingha27/test/README.md

 ## Get to Know the Author
 **Kevin Land**
-Kevin Land is a Certified AutoCAD Instructor and has worked in a variety of disciplines throughout his 25 year career within Electrical, Landscape, Piping, Mechanical, and Architectural firms.
+is a Certified AutoCAD Instructor and has worked in a variety of disciplines throughout his 25 year career within Electrical, Landscape, Piping, Mechanical, and Architectural firms.
 He is skilled in a variety of software ranging from AutoCAD, Microstation, Revit, Solidworks, and Fusion 360.
 He is a freelance instructor who teaches at institutes like Future Media Concepts and NETCOM Learning.
 He currently works at Disney World as a Designer in the Ride & Show department and loves working on his favorite rides.
 He holds a Bachelors of Science in Applied Technology from Wilmington University and in his free time likes to play with his 11-year-old daughter, design 3D printing objects, and make low budget movies.